broiledcow/124/src/articles/artists/the-cleaners-from-venus.md

 Though the *Cleaners* fell into relative obscurity after their 1988 breakup, they have since gained an online cult following, beginning in the early 2000's.
-In 2010, Martin Newell returned to making music under the *Cleaners* name,
+In 2010, Martin Newell returned to making music under the *Cleaners* name, and has released a dizzying number of albums since then.
+Most have surpassed the confines of cassette, and the scope of this website, but you should still check them out.

 *The Cleaners From* Venus has since been recognized as an influential figure in the early Cassette Culture and Home Recording movements, influencing artists such as <mark>Mac DeMarco</mark> and <mark>Cults</mark>, as well as receiving accolades from other notable cassette culture figures, such as <mark>R. Stevie Moore</mark>.

 ##### Sources / Further Reading: